juftin/juftin/README.md

 I'm a sofware engineer and Python developer based out of Denver, Colorado, USA.

-My work with data has spanned from being on the front lines building out Tableau reports to architecting machine learning recommendation pipelines.
+My work with data has spanned from being on the front lines building out Tableau reports to architecting machine learning recommendation systems.
 Currently, I work as part of an software engineering team looking to make heart attacks a thing of the past using machine learing.
-I'm very interested in machine learning operations, big data engineering, distributed systems, and everything open source (especially the Apache projects).
+I'm very interested in machine learning operations, big data engineering, distributed systems, and everything open source.

 When I'm not coding you can find me camping with my partner and our two dogs, catching a bluebird day skiing in Colorado, or soaking up the sun at a bluegrass concert.